parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/Before the HOL - Modern cloud apps.md

    ![On the Review + create blade for the custom deployment, the Validation passed message is highlighted, and the Create button is highlighted.](media/azure-custom-deployment-review-create.png "Review + create custom deployment")

 8. You can monitor the deployment's progress on the **Deployment** blade that opens when you start the ARM template deployment.

-    > **Note**: A configuration script downloads and installs the required lab files and software after the deployment of the LabVM completes.
-The task will be listed on the deployment progress screen as `LabVM/CustomScriptExtension`.
-You should wait for this task to complete before attempting to log into the LabVM.

     ![The deployment is in progress screen is displayed.](media/custom-deployment-progress.png "Deployment is in progress")